microsoft/BotFramework-WebChat/README.md

 NOTE: The provided backchannel sample requires a bot which can send and receive specific event activities.
 Follow the instructions [here](https://github.com/ryanvolum/backChannelBot) to deploy such a bot.

-The backchannel sample provided in this project listens for events of name "changeBackground" and sends events of activity name "buttonClicked".
-This highlights the ability for a bot to communicate with a page that embeds the bot through WebChat.
+The backchannel sample provided in this project listens for events of name "changeBackground" and sends events of name "buttonClicked".
+This highlights the ability for a bot to communicate with the page that embeds WebChat.

 In the sample above, the web page creates a DirectLine object: